spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 ## Usage

-To use the Ubuntu OS pack, add the pack to your cluster profile when selecting the OS layer.
+To use the Ubuntu OS pack, add the pack to your cluster profile when you select the OS layer.
 Refer to the [Create Cluster Profile](/cluster-profiles/task-define-profile) guide to learn more about creating cluster profiles.

 <br />